lightspeedwp/lsx-customizer/README.txt

 == Screenshots ==

-1. Customiser Settings
+1. Customizer Settings
-2. Customiser Colour Options
+2. Customizer Colour Options

+== Upgrade Notice ==

+= 1.3.0 =
+Added improvements to the general look and feel of the site.
+Adding better core file structures.